-Fast Track Consenting and potential to bring forward the Takaanini cluster s 9(2)(g)(i)
+Fast Track Consenting and potential to bring forward the Takaanini cluster

-Yourself, Minister Bishop and Minister Jones will have the final decision on which projects to include in the fast-track process.
+37 Yourself, Minister Bishop and Minister Jones will have the final decision on which projects to include in the fast-track process.
 You will receive advice from the expert advisory group which has been set up to consider applications for inclusion in the Fast-track Approvals Bill.
-The Environment Committee is due to report back on the Bill to Parliament on 7 September 2024 and the projects will be included in the Bill shortly afterwards.
+The Environment Committee is due to report back on the Bill to Parliament on 7 September 2024 and the projects will be included in the Bill shortly afterwards. official with the state of the